-Root access makes it possible for the malware to:
+Root-access makes it possible for the malware to:

-Read all files, including the databases used by web browsers to store your passwords
+- Read all files, including the databases, used by web browsers to store your passwords.

-Root access makes it very hard to discover that the device has been infected, and the malware has basically the same access to the system as the software provided by the phone manufacturer.
+Root-access makes it very hard to discover that the device has been infected, as the malware has essentially the same access to the system as the software provided by the phone manufacturer.

-An example of this would be when an attacker has figured out how to exploit a common banking app and has created a module that transfers money from any available account.
-Malware infection is not stand-alone, it depends on being updated from a command-and-control server, which can receive information and send commands and updates.
+An example of this would be when an attacker has figured out how to exploit a common banking app, and has created a module that transfers money from any available account.
+Yet a malware infection is not stand-alone: it depends on a command-and-control server, which receives information and sends commands and updates.

 Learning from Malware

-In our next post, we’ll look at how malware spreads, and what you can do to avoid being infected.
+In our next post, we’ll look at how malware spreads and what you can do to avoid being infected.